EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc. The root endodermis has a Casparian strip.
 There are sometimes sclerenchymatous diaphragms in the pith.
 The vasculature of the stem is exceedingly complex, especially at the node, with peduncular complexes forming internally, however, basic stem structure is unlike that of monocotyledons; the primary xylem is mesarch (Weidlich 1980 and references).
 Schneider et al. (2008, 2009) and Schneider and Carlquist (2009) discuss stem tracheids and root vessels, emphasizing the rather arbitrary distinction between vessels and tracheids; Carlquist (2012c) suggested that there were no vessels.
 The astrosclereids of Nuphar and Nymphaea, at least, have calcium oxalate crystals in the walls (Fink 1991).
 Stipules may be adaxial and bicarinate or paired and lateral.

 Phylogeny.
-Liu et al. (2005) provide an ITS phylogeny of the family, but with some rather surprising relationships - [Nuphar [Cabomba + Brasenia] [Nymphaea [Euryale + Victoria]]].
+Nymphaea s. str. was monophyletic in a phylogenetic analysis of vegetative characters, but without much support (D. W. Taylor 2008).
+Y.-L. Liu et al. (2005) provide an ITS phylogeny of the family, but with some rather surprising relationships - [Nuphar [Cabomba + Brasenia] [Nymphaea [Euryale + Victoria]]].
 Nelumbo, which was included in the analysis, did at least stay outside this clade...
 For a phylogeny of Nymphaea, see Borsch et al. (2007, 2012); the genus definitely includes the wind-pollinated and usually apetalous Ondinea, but some relationships lacked much support, e.g. the position of [Euryale + Victoria] as sister to Nymphaea s.l..
-However, in some studies the spiny Victoria and Euryale are embedded in Nymphaea s.l., as of course is Ondinea (Löhne et al. 2007, 2009; Borsch et al. 2008; c.f.
+However, in some studies the spiny Victoria and Euryale are embedded in Nymphaea s.l.
+(Löhne et al. 2007, 2009; Borsch et al. 2008; c.f.
 Friis et al. 2011).